 - Scarborough Society Functions

 - Library sponsored functions

 Events should be scheduled at least one week or more in advance.
-Scheduling, as well as day to day interpretations and applications of policy, will be conducted by the Assistant to the Dean of the Library.
-Scheduled events will be posted on or near the entrance of the Reading Room in advance of the meeting.
+Scheduling, as well as day-to-day interpretations and applications of policy, will be conducted by the Library Director.
+Scheduled events will be posted on or near the Main Reading Room entrance before the meeting.